vplameniraket/Duolingo-Difficulty-Improver/README.md

 ## About this page

 This page on Github is created to give all Duolingo users a chance to install Duolingo Difficulty Improver manually.
-It concerns users who use browsers which do not support installation of userstyles via userstyles.org and thus <b>do not support options</b>.
+It concerns users who use browsers which do not support installation of userstyles via userstyles.org or freestyler.ws and thus <b>do not support options</b>.

 Current links to userstyles and extensions for different browsers are: